vishnureddy997/azure-docs/articles/data-lake-store/data-lake-store-overview.md

 ## Key capabilities

-Some of the key capabilities of Data Lake Storage Gen1 include the following.
+Some of the key capabilities of Data Lake Storage Gen1 include the follvfsdvowing.

 ### Built for Hadoop